Security-Onion-Solutions/securityonion-docs/hunt.rst

 The ``groupby`` segment tells Hunt to group by (aggregate) a particular field.
 So, for example, if you want to group by destination IP address, you can add ``| groupby destination.ip`` to your search (assuming it didn't already have a groupby statement).
 The ``groupby`` segment supports multiple aggregations so you can add more fields that you want to group by, separating those fields with spaces.
 For example, to group by destination IP address and then destination port, you could use ``| groupby destination.ip destination.port``.

 By default, grouping by a particular field won't show any values if that field is missing.
-Starting in Security Onion 2.3.50, you can add an asterisk after the field name if you would like to include missing values.
+If you would like to include missing values, you can add an asterisk after the field name.
 For example, you might have some non-HTTP traffic on port 80 that wouldn't be shown by the following query grouping by ``network.protocol``:

 .. image:: images/hunt-groupby-default.png
   :target: _images/hunt-groupby-default.png